microsoft/Briefcase/README.md

 1. JupyterLab Credentials
 2. Python KeyRing
 3. Environment variables
+4. All resources of type credential provider (e.g. Azure KeyVault)

 Credential lookup is performed using both full-qualified name (=path in yaml) or the leaf name.